Skip to main content

 A minimal record is payout ID, hold reason, reviewer identity, decision, timestamp, and case note.
 The operational test is simple: Finance or Compliance should be able to reconstruct the decision without hunting through chat logs.

 Unmatched or delayed provider events should go to an exceptions queue, not directly into ledger corrections.
 This is a real operational risk.
-The grounding pack notes an outage on 26 September that impacted some FAST/PayNow transactions, multiple DBS incidents in that year, and a 1 November MAS action imposing a six-month pause on DBS non-essential IT changes.
+An outage on 26 September impacted some FAST/PayNow transactions, multiple DBS incidents occurred in that year, and a 1 November MAS action imposed a six-month pause on DBS non-essential IT changes.

 Use those incidents as a design signal: callbacks and status feeds can get noisy during disruptions.
 Route unmatched events to a dedicated queue with clear ownership and escalation when provider reference, payout ID, or journal link is missing.